AMERICAN MUSCLE CARS

 convertible.
 These and their big-brother SS454s were the quintessential muscle car at the peak of the Muscle Car Era.

-BELOW: And let's not forget about Modern Muscle Cars like the incredible new 2014 C7 Corvette
+BELOW: And let's not forget about Modern Muscle Cars like this gorgeous 2014 C7 Corvette

 .
 We are in the midst of the New Muscle Car Era, and in this one, you can literally have it all.
 This Vette for instance has 450hp, can hit 185mph, do a 12-second quarter mile, handles like a race car, and yet you could drive it to work every day in comfort and total reliability.
 And it gets 28 mpg on the freeway, for crying out loud!
 All for around $55K?
 How is this possible?
 These are truly glorious times for muscle car junkies!